DeepTriangle: A Deep Learning Approach to Loss Reserving: Experiments

 }

-The loss function for the each output is computed as the average over the forecasted time steps of the mean squared error of the predictions.
+The loss function is computed as the average over the forecasted time steps of the mean squared error of the predictions.
 The losses for the outputs are then averaged to obtain the network loss.
 Formally, for the sample associated with cell \((i, j)\), we can write the per-sample loss as

-For optimization, we use the \textsc{AMSGrad} (Reddi, Kale, and Kumar 2018) variant of \textsc{adam} with a learning rate of 0.0005.
+For optimization, we use the \textsc{AMSGrad} \citep{j.2018on} variant of \textsc{adam} with a learning rate of 0.0005.
 We train each neural network for a maximum of 1000 epochs with the following early stopping scheme: if the loss on the validation set does not improve over a 200-epoch window, we terminate training and revert back to the weights on the epoch with the lowest validation loss.
 The validation set used in the early stopping criterion is defined to be the subset of the training data that becomes available after calendar year 1995.
 For each line of business, we create an ensemble of 100 models, each trained with the same architecture but different random weight initialization.
 This is done to reduce the variance inherent in the randomness associated with neural networks.

-We implement DeepTriangle using the keras R package (Chollet, Allaire, and others 2017) with the TensorFlow (Abadi et al. 2015) backend.
-Code for producing the experiment results is available online.\footnote{https://github.com/kevinykuo/deeptriangle}
+We implement DeepTriangle using the keras R package \citep{chollet2017kerasR} and TensorFlow \citep{tensorflow2015-whitepaper}, which are open source software for developing neural network models.
+Code for producing the experiment results is available online.\footnote{\url{https://github.com/kasaai/deeptriangle}.}

 \hypertarget{results-and-discussion}{